-I have been thinking back on this year a bit, as last week marked a year since I was told I may need surgery and that the Dr. was concerned about endometriosis and cancer.
+I have been thinking back on this year a bit, as last week marked a year since I was told I may need surgery.
 It is funny cause medically I have been a wreck.
 I have been exhausted and at my body’s limits.
 It feels like physically I’m drowning and every time I come up for air I inhale a little more water.
 I’m tired… like not I need a nap tired…. like deep in my bones, sleep for 10 hours and wake up exhausted tired.

 Yet, mentally I am totally at peace.
 More so then I have been in a long time… I have been reading this book and there was a phrase when a girl’s boat sank in the ocean and she was facing the idea of drowning.
 She made it in the end but what she said in the moments when she was looking her potential fate square in the eye basically describes how my view of life has changed.